VincentVanlaer/mesa-school-labs/content/tuesday/morning-session.md

 s% other_energy => day2_other_energy
 ```

 This sets the pointer `s% other_energy` to point to our new subroutine `day2_other_energy`.
 This is how MESA knows to call our subroutine when it reaches the `other_energy` hook in the flowchart.
-For me the entirety of the `extras_controls` subroutine now looks like this:
+For me, the entirety of the `extras_controls` subroutine now looks like this:

 ```fortran
 subroutine extras_controls(id, ierr)